Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 - **Intelligent Fallback System**: When OpenAI quota limits hit, Sarah uses sophisticated keyword processing instead of basic responses
 - **Professional Maintenance Workflows**: Categorizes issues by type (plumbing, electrical, HVAC) with appropriate urgency levels
 - **Leasing Intelligence**: Contextual apartment search assistance with size and timing collection
 - **Greeting Excellence**: Warm "Hey there!
-It's a great day at Grinberg Management, this is Sarah" delivery
+This is Sarah from Grinberg Management, and I'm having such a great day!" delivery